danog/MadelineProtoDocs/docs/API_docs/methods/channels.getParticipants.md

-Get the participants of a supergroup/channel
+Get the participants of a channel

 ### Parameters: